watsonwork/watsonwork-developer-docs/README.md

+# Important Note

+IBM has announced the end of marketing for the Watson Workspace service .
+IBM also anticipates ending the Watson Workspace service on 2/28/19.
+You can learn more here at [Watson Workspace End of Marketing Announcement FAQs](https://help.workspace.ibm.com/hc/en-us/articles/360015622373)

 # watsonwork-developer-docs
 Developer documentation for IBM’s cognitive collaboration platform Watson Work Services and the Workspace app.
 Tutorials, guides, API references and more!